My name is Leslie Ann Levine

 Has brought this fate on me

-My name is Leslie Ann Levine
+My name is Leslie Anne Levine

-I've got no one left to mourn for me
+And I've got no one left to mourn for me

-My body lies inside it's grave
+My body lies inside its grave

 In a ditch not far away